Peterborough (UK Parliament constituency): Current

+Marginal loss due to further ward boundary changes.

 The current constituency is composed of built-up areas of Peterborough to the north of the River Nene, as well as rural areas to the east and north and comprises approximately 60% of the electorate of the local authority of the City of Peterborough.
-Remaining parts of the city, composed of residential areas to the south of the River Nene and rural areas to the west of Peterborough (wards of Barnack, Fletton, Glinton and Wittering, Northborough, Orton Longueville, Orton Waterville, Orton with Hampton, Stanground Central, and Stanground East) form part of the North West Cambridgeshire constituency.
+Remaining parts of the city, composed of residential areas to the south of the River Nene and rural areas to the west of Peterborough form part of the North West Cambridgeshire constituency.

 Franchise

-In the unreformed House of Commons to be either a candidate or an elector for a county seat, a man had to own (not rent) freehold property valued for the land tax at two pounds a year (women could neither vote nor stand for election).
-They were known as the Forty Shilling Freeholders.
-The franchise for borough seats varied enormously.
-Originally in Peterborough the dean and chapter had claimed the franchise and held that only residents of Minster Precincts were burgesses.
+In the unreformed House of Commons the franchise for borough seats varied enormously.
+Originally the Dean of Peterborough and Cathedral Chapter had claimed the franchise and held that only residents of Minster Precincts were burgesses and so entitled to vote.
 By the interregnum, the city was one of 37 boroughs in which suffrage was restricted to those paying scot and lot, a form of municipal taxation.
 In 1800 there were 2,000 registered voters in Northamptonshire and 400 in Peterborough.
 By 1835 this was 576, or about one per cent of the population.
 Bribery was general until the introduction of the secret ballot under the Ballot Act 1872.
 Votes were cast by spoken declaration, in public, at the hustings, erected on the Market Place (now Cathedral Square).

-In 1832 the Great Reform Act enfranchised those who owned or leased land worth £10 or more and the Second Reform Act extended this to all householders paying £10 or more in rent per annum, effectively enfranchising the skilled working class, so by 1868 the percentage of voters in Peterborough had risen to about 20% of the population.
+The Great Reform Act 1832 enfranchised those who owned or leased land worth £10 or more and the Second Reform Act extended this to all householders paying £10 or more in rent per annum, effectively enfranchising the skilled working class, so by 1868 the percentage of voters in Peterborough had risen to about 20% of the population.
 The Third Reform Act extended the provisions of the previous act to the counties and the Fourth Reform Act widened suffrage further by abolishing practically all property qualifications for men and by enfranchising women over 30 who met minimum property qualifications.
 This system, known as universal manhood suffrage, was first used in the 1918 general election.
 However, full electoral equality would not occur until the Fifth Reform Act ten years later.

 According to the 2001 census, the population count of Peterborough constituency is 95,103 persons, comprising 46,131 males and 48,972 females.
 67.56% of those aged 16–74 are economically active, including 5.92% unemployed; a further 12.26% are retired and 3.08% students.
 Of a total 39,760 households, 63.80% are owner occupied, fewer than the regional (72.71%) and national (68.72%) averages.
 Turnout at the 2005 general election was 41,194 or 61.0% of those eligible to vote, below the regional (63.6%) and national (61.3%) figures.